One Earth Young Filmmakers Contest

 Online charge defers cost of live stream tech

 Since 2013, the One Earth Young Filmmakers Contest has awarded over 100 prizes to short environmental films from youth age 25 down to 3rd grade.
-A jury of 31 environmental and film professionals selected the final, top films from among 400 submissions around the world in this first year as a global, rather than national contest.
+A jury of 33 environmental and film professionals selected the final, top films from among 400 submissions around the world.
 Each film is 1 to 8 minutes long and ranges from animation to live action to documentary.

 A special screening will take place at 11:30 a.m.
 Australian Eastern Standard Time